Data

 1Password 8

-1. Open 1Password, click at the top of the sidebar, and choose Quit.
+1. Open 1Password, then click and choose Settings.

 The next time you open 1Password, you’ll be asked to sign in to your account.